 Excellent Amino Acid Profile

-Yellow peas supply a unique array of essential and non essential amino acids, the building blocks of bodily tissue and muscles.
-Being especially high in lysine and arginine, pea protein is especially beneficial for active lifestyles.
+Yellow peas supply a unique array of amino acids, the building blocks of body tissue (including skin, hair and nails), muscles, DNA/RNA, hormones, enzymes that help your body function normally, and even your immune system!
+Being rich in lysine and arginine, pea protein is especially beneficial for active lifestyles.

 Pea protein has a high Lysine content!